omaskery/outboxen/README.md

   * A way to atomically claim entries in storage for a given processor
   * A way to retrieve entries claimed by a given processor
   * A way to delete entries
-* Compatible with horizontal scalability
+* Compatible with horizontal scaling
   * Safely claims outbox entries for publishing, with a deadline for gracefully tolerating failures
 * Designed not to interfere with the _transactional_ part of "transactional outbox pattern"
   * It does not create transactions for you